svix/terraform-provider-svix/docs/resources/environment_settings.md

 method, destination URL, and payload body in-flight.
 - `enforce_https` (Boolean) Enforces HTTPS on all endpoints of this environment
 - `event_catalog_published` (Boolean) Enable this to make your Event Catalog public.
 You can find the link to the published Event Catalog at https://dashboard.svix.com/settings/organization/catalog
-- `purge_delivered_payloads` (Boolean) <strong>Requires Pro or Enterprise plan</strong>, Delete message payloads from Svix after they are successfully delivered to the endpoint.
-Only affects messages sent after this setting is enabled.
 - `require_channel_filtering` (Boolean) If enabled, all new Endpoints must filter on at least one channel.
 - `require_event_type_filtering` (Boolean) If enabled, all new Endpoints must filter on at least one event type.
 - `whitelabel_headers` (Boolean) <strong>Requires Pro or Enterprise plan</strong>, Changes the prefix of the webhook HTTP headers to use the`webhook-` prefix. <strong>Changing this setting can break existing integrations</strong>